-As of June 30, 2013, directed biogas fleet #2 consists of 10 fuel cell projects completed between November 2010 and February 2012.
+As of December 31, 2013, directed biogas fleet #2 consists of 10 fuel cell projects completed between November 2010 and February 2012.
 All 10 of these systems have been operational for at least one calendar year and are required to comply with the SGIP's renewable fuel use requirements.
-Directed biogas deliveries for directed biogas fleet #2 are summarized in Table 10.
-However, data quantifying the amount of directed biogas consumed by the 10 projects in fleet #2 were not made available to Itron in time for the report.
+Data quantifying the amount of directed biogas consumed by the 10 projects in fleet #2 were not made available in time for the report.
 Consequently, the compliance of the 10 fuel cells in directed biogas fleet #2 remains 'To Be Determined' until the required data and documentation are available.